top of page

 Have some water and a snack and start your journey back to the campground.

-You can obviously do one or two of these hikes if you are short on time.
+If you are short on time, you can do one or two of these hikes, or even add a rest day in the middle.
 For the 'camping experience' Fortescue is one of the most user friendly campsites you will find in the world.

-As I mentioned there is an option to stay at Bare Knoll Campsite which is the free site with elevated tent platforms 8 km into the Cape Pillar Track.
+As I mentioned there is an option to stay at Bare Knoll Campsite which is the free site with elevated tent platforms and toliets 8 km into the Cape Pillar Track.
+There is then a cut through that allows you to link up with Cape Hauy instead of going back to Fortescue.
 If you took this option your trip would look like this:

 Day 1: Start Fortescue Bay - Bare Knoll (dump excess gear or sleep if you have an extra day or not enough light) - Cape Pillar - Sleep Bare Knoll